 - Doesn’t melt well

 It is easy to get used to this big jar of Kraft Grated Parmesan Cheese.
-It has a long shelf life, is easy to store, and simple to use.
+It has a long shelf life, is easy to store, and is simple to use.
 Just a few shakes of the bottle can blanket a plate of veggies with cheese.
 Above all, for the quantity you get, it’s worth the price.

 However, this cheese is aged only for six months, and hence you cannot expect the pungency of wedges that you get from an aged parmesan from Italy.
 This also contains cellulose, which is essentially wood pulp, or a plant fiber that prevents the cheese from getting clumpy; and a preservative called potassium sorbate which prevents any microbial growth.